-Ubisoft launches 6th season for Entreprenuer Lab with 11 startups
+Ubisoft launches 6th season for Entrepreneur Lab with 11 startups

 Guild of Guardians (Australia), Horizon (Canada), Lexiko (France), NonFungible (Canada), and Virtuleap (Portugal).

-Virginie Haas, chief studios operating officer at Ubisoft and sponsor of this 6th season, said in a statement that the lab partners will collaborate closely with Ubisoft and all will mutually benefit from the exchange of ideas.
+Virginie Haas, the chief studios operating officer at Ubisoft and sponsor of this sixth season, said in a statement that the lab partners will collaborate closely with Ubisoft and all will mutually benefit from the exchange of ideas.
 The track for positive entertainment aligns with Ubisoft’s mission to enrich players’ lives through original and memorable game experiences, she said.

 Ubisoft will provide its guidance and support in Paris at Station F and at other Ubisoft locations.
 Here’s more information on the startups.